Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dystonia is a postural motor disorder characterized by pathological (dystonic) postures and violent, more often rotational movements in one or another part of the body.
+Dystonia is a postural movement disorder characterized by pathological (dystonic) postures and violent, often rotational movements in one or another part of the body.

-Isolate the primary and secondary forms of dystonia, while their clinical manifestations depend on the etiology.
-Dystonia is a syndrome manifested by deforming movements and postures that result from simultaneous involuntary contraction of agonist muscles and antagonists.
+Primary and secondary forms of dystonia are distinguished, and their clinical manifestations depend on the etiology.
+Dystonia is a syndrome manifested by deforming movements and postures that arise as a result of simultaneous involuntary contraction of agonist and antagonist muscles.

 Causes of dystonia